-Fanal Astilbe has masses of beautiful plumes of crimson flowers at the ends of the stems from late spring to early summer, which are most effective when planted in groupings.
+Fanal Astilbe has masses of beautiful plumes of ruby-red flowers at the ends of the stems from late spring to early summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its ferny compound leaves remain emerald green in color throughout the season.
-The fruit is not ornamentally significant.

 Fanal Astilbe is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.